 How do you like that alliteration?
 Eh?
 Sorry, I couldn’t help myself.
 This slaw is just the ticket after an indulgent weekend with a strong Aziz Ansari theme.
 I accidentally watched the entire season of Master of None on Netflix on Saturday (it’s that good), and plowed through two-thirds of Modern Romance last night.

-Before you get started, I should mention that finely shredding cabbage is easier on a mandoline that with a sharp knife, but it can certainly be done.
-I also cheated and used some store-bought, pre-shredded carrots.
-You could safely use a julienne peeler or spiralizer to shred the carrots; if you don’t have one of those, a plain old box grater or the grating attachment on your food processor should work pretty well.
+I cheated and used some store-bought, pre-shredded carrots.
+You could safely use a julienne peeler or spiralizer to shred the carrots.
+If you don’t have one of those, a plain old box grater or the grating attachment on your food processor should work pretty well.

 - 2 cups finely sliced purple cabbage (one small cabbage will be more than plenty)